 library() in the web browser, so all the functions, and variables are available.
 In this paradigm, individual files have to be loaded separately in the browser (as shown below).

-While this may be fine for two or three files, it quickly goes out of hand as one has to remember to import those in the correct order.
+While this may be fine for two or three files, it quickly gets out of hand as one has to remember to import those in the correct order.
 In the above example, variables declared in

 main.js cannot be used in